 Dr. Durr is a member of the CFA Society Nashville.
 He is also very involved in financial planning education.
 Several times each year Durr teaches CFP Review courses throughout the United States.
 He travels frequently to Washington DC.
 He has worked closely with Georgetown University and George Mason University in support of financial planning education for professionals.
 Dr. Durr also has a long standing professional relationship with textbook publisher Money Education (publishes textbooks and materials related to financial planning).
 He has written chapters for the (soon to be released) textbook Investment Planning: Concepts and Strategies.
 He also co-created Money-Education QuickSheets™- a financial planning reference tool.

 Teaching Excellence/Community Involvement

 Dr. Durr has served as a Teaching Scholar in Residence for the Center for Teaching and Learning Technology (CTLT).
 Since that time he has continued to help plan and implement forums/activities designed to promote student learning and teaching development.
-He participates in forums and in the annual “12 Gadgets of Christmas” hosted by the CTLT staff.

 In active support of university initiatives to strengthen community and regional outreach, Dr. Durr continues to work to develop sustained, cooperative relationships with financial services companies in the region.
 He does this by creating a visibility with such firms through speaking engagements, seminars, and meetings.

 Dr. Durr personally serves the local community as well.
 Dr. Durr serves as a Trustee for the Murray State University Foundation.
-He has served as a member of the Board of Directors for the MSU Federal Credit Union and as an active member of the Murray High School Band Boosters.
+He serves as a member of the Board of Directors for the MSU Federal Credit Union and as an active member of the Murray High School Band Boosters.
 Dr. Durr also chaired the St. Leo Catholic Church’s Parish Pastoral Council.